 Teck Announces Dividend

-VANCOUVER, BRITISH COLUMBIA–(Marketwired – July 27, 2017) - Teck Resources Limited (TSX: TECK.A and TECK.B, NYSE: TECK) (“Teck”) announced today that it will pay an eligible dividend of $0.05 per share on its outstanding Class A common shares and Class B subordinate voting shares on September 29, 2017, to shareholders of record at the close of business on September 15, 2017.
+VANCOUVER, British Columbia, Nov.
+13, 2019 (GLOBE NEWSWIRE) — Teck Resources Limited (TSX: TECK.A and TECK.B, NYSE: TECK) (“Teck”) announced today that it will pay an eligible dividend of $0.05 per share on its outstanding Class A common shares and Class B subordinate voting shares on December 31, 2019, to shareholders of record at the close of business on December 13, 2019.

 About Teck